 The Appeal Officer may make the following decisions:

-- Refer the case back to the original Conduct Officer for a hearing (in case of procedural errors).
+- Refer the case back to the original Hearing Officer for a rehearing (in case of procedural errors)

-NOTE: If multiple violations of academic honesty occur within a time frame prior to required meetings taking place, the violations will be treated as individual occurrences and subject to disciplinary actions as outlined above.
+*Note: if multiple violations of academic honesty occur within a timeframe prior to required meetings taking place, the violations will be still be treated as individual occurrences and subject to disciplinary action as outlined above.